ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1119
 {: #error-1119}

 The vSRX node's VM is running but the node is not accessible via telnet.
 Exit from all console (telnet) sessions and retry the operation.
+Alternatively, refer to [Correcting error 1119](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1119) for more information.

 ## Error 1120
 {: #error-1120}